 This template is to be used when the contractor is performing services outside of the United States

-This tax form is required for non-resident aliens performing a service outside of the United States.
-Part I and IV must be completed.
-Must also be completed by foreign-owned companies doing business with Regent University.
+IRS Tax form W-8BEN is required for non-resident aliens performing a service outside the United States.
+Parts I & III must be completed.
+IRS Tax form W-8BEN-E must be completed by foreign owned companies doing business with Regent University.

 - Please submit all independent contractor agreements for review and approval to the Vice President for Human Resources prior to their becoming effective.
 Independent Contractor Agreements are not maintained in Human Resources.
 Once approved and signed, they are sent back to the department, and then must be taken to Accounts Payable for processing.